 The happiness of finishing a task begun is real and immense.
-That’s probably why short stories are very popular and many resort to them, especially when hard pressed for time.
-It can be relished quickly, where as a novel, however interesting, may go unfinished for lack of time or reading habit.
+That’s probably why short stories are very popular and many resorts to them, especially when hard-pressed for time.
+It can be relished quickly, whereas a novel, however interesting, may go unfinished for lack of time or reading habits.

 About The Stories

 3 Stories consists of three short stories that allow us to dwell on Manik Bandopadhyay’s writing style.

 Haran, his granddaughter and her husband is the first story.

 Bhuban Mandal, a rebel leader has been escaping the clutches of the police with the entire village shielding him.
 A midnight raid by the police armed with correct information brings them to Haran Das’s hut.
 Haran’s daughter and Moyna’s mother to protect Bhuban from police claims he is her son-in-law who has returned to Moyna after she arranged for the money promised at the time of their wedding.
 The rest of the story is filled with twists and turns in Moyna’s life, and the life of the village.

 The second story, The Reptile, the longest and most powerful one in the collection is my favourite.
 Charu has guarded her father-in-law’s three-storied enormous house for many years only to lose it to a debt of thirty thousand rupees to their neighbour’s son Bonomali.
 Her daily strife with a half-insane and perennially suspicious husband and a father-in-law who refused to believe in the chastity of women, both now dead, has shrivelled her.
 Timorous and tired, she is in no mood to fight for ownership of the house but yearns to get it back for her only son Bhuban who lacks the natural intelligence meant for his age.